MartinKjunior/BrukerToPy/README.md

-Scripts I've used during my PhD study that may be useful to others.
+Scripts I've used during my PhD that may be useful to others.

 My interests are in preclinical MRI (using Bruker scanner), phase-contrast MRI, DCE MRI, image processing.